Broken Toilet Flange Repair: Solutions, Cost & DIY Guide

 Rocking or Wobbling Toilet

 The most noticeable sign of flange damage is a toilet that moves when you sit on it or stand up.
 A properly functioning flange should hold your toilet completely stable.
-If you feel any movement, the flange may be cracked, corroded, or the mounting bolts may have broken through weakened sections of the flange.
+If you feel any movement, the flange may be cracked, corroded, or the mounting bolts may have broken through weakened sections.

 Water Leaking at the Base